 Mr. Salmonson perpetually educates, informs and protects the rights of injured workers.
 He frequently speaks with various organizations and their membership concerning the rights of injured workers, as well as legislators to improve the law in this field.
 Mr. Salmonson is actively involved with several charitable organizations seeking to improve the community.
 He continuously strives to be a resource for the public as well as the profession.
 He has often said that one of the aspects of his practice that he enjoys the most is that he can help a very deserving client through a difficult chapter in their lives and help them to plan their recovery while striving to maximize the benefits to which they are entitled.
 He believes that workers suffering the misfortune of an injury, have the fundamental right to expedient medical care and financial benefits to support their families, while simultaneously being treated with dignity and respect.

 Mr. Salmonson is a Cum Laude graduate of Lehigh University and obtained his law degree from St. John’s University School of Law.
 He was Notes and Comments Editor of the St. John’s Law Review and is a New York State Certified Public Accountant.
 He and his wife, Lisa, reside in Nassau County with their two children.
+Scott was chosen as one of Schnep Media’s 2020 Labor Law recipients for his prominent role in the labor field.

 I attended St. John’s University School of Law.
 Upon graduation I worked with Price Waterhouse as a tax advisor before entering the field of Elder Law and Estate Planning.
 I entered the field of Workers’ Compensation in 1998.